MedicalEnvironment/wdl_workflow/README.md

 # Setting Up Directory Paths in Configuration Files

-When setting up your workflow, ensure to replace the tilde (`~`) with your actual home directory or the specific directory paths in the JSON input file and Cromwell configuration file.
+After cloning this repository with the command `git clone <repository_url>`, ensure to replace the tilde (`~`) with your actual home directory or the specific directory paths in the JSON input file and Cromwell configuration file.
 This is crucial for correctly locating your container files and specifying where the output files should be written.

 1. **fastqc_subworkflow_inputs.json**: Replace `~` with your home directory or the desired path.